-Roofs are one of the areas that it is common to see items listed on a home inspection report.
+Roofs are one of the areas that it is common to see findings listed on a home inspection report.

-Every year the roof ages.
-Whether the roof is made from asphalt shingles, wood shakes, terra cotta tile, or concrete slate, these materials are all susceptible to damage if not properly up kept.
+Every year your roof ages.
+Whether the roof is made from asphalt shingles, wood shakes, terra cotta tile, or concrete slate, these materials are all susceptible to damage if not properly maintained.

 Roofing defects can be caused by this aging, or by improper installation or repairs.
-This does not mean that the entire roof needs replaced, but it is common to need maintenance or repair.
+These problems can include issues with drainage, wind and rain damage, and water penetration.
+In addition, a poorly designed or constructed roof may also create safety hazards for residents of the home.
+This does not mean that the entire roof needs replaced, but it is common to need maintenance or repair throughout the years.

 Interior ceiling stains may be an indication of past or current leaks.
 It is important to determine if the leak has already been repaired, or if the leaking will occur again during the next storm.